 Coconut oil is an especially popular carrier oil, and it is also a good moisturizing agent, which can help reduce signs of dryness, scaling, and roughness on the skin.7

-There are several essential oils which can be blended with your carrier oil to help ease psoriasis symptoms.
+There are several essential oils that can be blended with your carrier oil to help ease psoriasis symptoms.
 Tea tree oil is a popular choice because it is an antiseptic oil with some anti-inflammatory properties.
 There is a lot of anecdotal evidence to suggest that it can help with psoriasis on the scalp.
 This also requires further investigation, however.9

 Are Essential Oils Safe?

 In general, essential oils that are diluted appropriately and used sparingly are safe for adults.
-It is possible for someone to be allergic to essential oil, however.
+It is possible for someone to be allergic to an essential oil, however.
 For this reason, it is highly recommended that you conduct a spot test on a piece of healthy skin before you use essential oils elsewhere on your body.

 If you have a pre-existing medical condition or are taking medications, then you should seek advice from your doctor before using essential oils because some essential oils can interact with medications.
 Women who are pregnant or breastfeeding should also seek advice before taking essential oils.